yurieastwood/spec/specification/glossary.md

 ### Provider

-An implementation which resolves flag values from a particular flag management system, allowing the use of the [Evaluation API](./flag-evaluation/flag-evaluation.md#flag-evaluation) as an abstraction for the system in question.
+An SDK-compliant implementation which resolves flag values from a particular flag management system, allowing the use of the [Evaluation API](./flag-evaluation/flag-evaluation.md#flag-evaluation) as an abstraction for the system in question.

 ### Integration